Givko/NotificationSystem/README.md

 - API key authentication for service clients
 - Role-based access control for notification management
 - Audit logging for security compliance
+- or some mechanism which drops requests from not configured callers

 ## Getting Started